Palmachim Airbase: History

-The airbase was established in the second half of the 1960s by (later commander of the IAF) Benny Peled.
+During the British Mandate for Palestine, the Royal Air Force had several training grounds in the area of today's Palmachim Airbase, among others for paratroopers.
+The Israeli airbase was finally established in the second half of the 1960s by (later commander of the IAF) Benny Peled.
 The area was initially used to test rockets and projectiles by the 151 Squadron for missile testing, with the test items being fired towards the sea.